 a commitment from the employer to retain the customer as an employee after successful completion of the OJT, if the customer competently performs essential functions of the position or industry.

-OJT is a substantial service, as defined in B-600: Closure and Post-Employment Services.
+OJT is a substantial service, as defined in B-600: Closure .
 Time spent in OJT cannot be counted toward the 90 days of employment required for a successful closure.
 The start date of employment entered into RHW must be after the date of OJT completion.

 …